Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ## Demo

-A statically seved demo of the application can be checked out [here](https://mapema.hu/assets/betting-competition/index.html).
+A statically served demo of the application can be checked out [here](https://mapema.hu/assets/betting-competition/index.html).

 ## Course/rules of the competition
 The logic of the game is quite simple.
 The players starts with a given amount of credits.